captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

----

 ## CREON:
 My son, your heart tells you true.
 Never put anything above your father’s will.

 ---

-A father prays that we will breed sons who live with him in duty and obedience, hating his enemies and honoring his friends.
+A father prays that he will breed sons who live with him in duty and obedience, hating his enemies and honoring his friends.

+---

 But when a son proves good for nothing, what has a man bred but trouble for himself and laughter for his enemies?

 ---